Immunogenicity & immunotoxicity assesment

 These materials support:

-• T-cell activation and proliferation assays
+• T cell activation and proliferation assays

 • Cytokine release studies

-• Immune profiling and funxtional testing
+• Immune profiling and functional testing

 Bioassay-services